Biden wades into contentious Georgia boycott battle by voicing support for moving All-Star Game

 “I am talking to various constituencies within the game and I’m just not going beyond that in terms of what I would consider or not consider,” Manfred told the Associated Press on Wednesday.

 The ESPN segment aired Wednesday night, but Steele interviewed Biden earlier in the day, following a Pittsburgh event where Biden announced his infrastructure plan.
-On the hour-long Air Force One flight to Pittsburgh, coverage of the trial of Derek Chauvin, the former Minneapolis police officer accused of killing George Floyd last May, was playing on the plane’s TV screens and has been a prominent story in news coverage this week.
+On the hour-long Air Force One flight to Pittsburgh, coverage of the trial of Derek Chauvin, the former Minneapolis police officer accused of killing George Floyd last May, was playing on the plane’s TV screens.
 Floyd’s killing ignited protests in cities across the world, and sparked a nationwide debate about the role systemic racism plays in American society — including laws that critics say disenfranchise Black voters.

-Georgia is one of a handful of states that have introduced bills about voting restrictions after Trump falsely claimed that widespread fraud cost him the 2020 election.
+Georgia is one of a handful of states that have introduced bills involving voting restrictions after Trump falsely claimed that widespread fraud cost him the 2020 election.

-Two months after Biden beat Trump in Georgia by less than 12,000 votes, the state elected two Democratic senators, Jon Ossoff and Raphael G. Warnock, giving Democrats an edge in the U.S. Senate and opening the door for Biden to enact a more ambitious policy agenda.
+Two months after Biden beat Trump in Georgia by fewer than 12,000 votes, the state elected two Democratic senators, Jon Ossoff and Raphael G. Warnock, giving Democrats an edge in the U.S. Senate and opening the door for Biden to enact a more ambitious policy agenda.

 Voting rights groups say restrictions passed by Republican legislatures disproportionately target Black voters and other voters of color.
 In Georgia, people can be charged with a misdemeanor for giving food or water to people standing in line at the polls.
 And the law requires an appointee of the legislature to chair the state elections committee, instead of the elected secretary of state.